umbertogriffo/Minimalistic-Multiple-Layer-Neural-Network-from-Scratch-in-Python/README.md

  3 - Regression on Wine White Dataset
  4 - Regression on Wine Red Dataset
 ```
-If you choose 2 wil be performed a classification task on Pokemon Dataset:
+If you choose 2 will be performed a classification task on Pokemon Dataset:
 ```
 2
 You entered 2